 7. Calling a Friend

-Having a friend to reach out when you are stressed can help you calm down and get all those negative thoughts flowing out.
+Having a friend to reach out to when you are stressed can help you calm down and get all those negative thoughts flowing out.
 You don’t need to talk for hours; even a 5-minute phone call with your best friend can make a significant difference in your mood.
-When you are talking about your emotions out to the one who you love, you are allowing your anxiety and fears to be released.
+When you are talking about your emotions out to the one you love, you allow your anxiety and fears to be released.

-One of the significant side effects of stress is an increase in blood pressure.
-A study found out that eating a handful of pistachios can result in a substantial reduction of the effects of stress on blood pressure.
-You can add 1.5 oz. of pistachio to your daily diet to reduce stress.
-However, for greater results, you can consume 3 oz. of pistachios regularly.
+One of the significant side effects of stress is increased blood pressure.
+A study found out that eating a handful of pistachios can substantially reduce the effects of stress on blood pressure.
+To reduce stress, you can add 1.5 oz. of pistachio to your daily diet.
+However, you can consume 3 oz. of pistachios regularly for greater results.

 In short, pistachios work great in protecting your heart from stress.

 Helping those in need is not just a great virtue, but it can also help reduce stress.
-According to a study, providing support to others – as little as opening a door for someone – can increase a sense of well-being and reduce stress significantly.
+According to a study, providing support to others – as little as opening a door for someone – can significantly increase a sense of well-being and reduce stress.

 10. Do Some Housework

-It may not sound relaxing, but certain chores that allow you to make repetitive motion can help beat stress.
+It may not sound relaxing, but certain chores that allow you to make repetitive motions can help beat stress.
 For example, while washing dishes and ironing, you make the same motion over and over again, which may be oddly satisfying for your body.

-Also, when you are doing housework, your focus is diverted from the thing that is stressing you out, so it can be a great thing to do when you are feeling depressed.
+Also, when you are doing housework, your focus is diverted from the thing stressing you out, so it can be a great thing to do when you feel depressed.